Azure/VM-cross-zone-recovery-private-preview/README.md

 - Load Balancer and Gateway should be of standard SKU.

 ### Create a VM
 Please follow the below steps in order.
 For this example, a new VM is created.
-The feature will work for an existing VM please follow the from step 5 onwards if using existing VM.
+The feature will work for an existing VM.
+If using existing VM please follow from step 4 onwards.
 Ensure that the prerequisites are met for the existing VM.

 1. Create a VM in the subscription you have signed up for this preview.
 2. Ensure the VM has an availability options set as Availability zone and zone options as self-selected zone.
 Choose an availability zone (1/2/3) as per your choice.